thabisokgare/thabisokgare/README.md

 ## 👋 Hi, I’m Thabiso (Thabi) Kgare

-I’m a final-year IT student passionate about building full‑stack and DevOps solutions.
-I'm currently deepening my skills in **Next.js**, **C#/.NET**, **Docker**, and **Kubernetes**, and working on **NeoSave** — an AI‑powered personal finance app focused on budgeting, savings, and investment education.
+I'm an aspiring DevOps and full‑stack developer with a completed degree in IT.
+I’m currently building real-world solutions using **Next.js**, **C#/.NET**, **Docker**, and **Kubernetes**, while exploring how **AI** can be used to solve financial literacy challenges.

 ### 🚀 What I'm Building
-**NeoSave** empowers students, adults, and elderly users to:
+**NeoSave** is my flagship project — an AI‑powered personal finance app designed to help students, adults, and seniors:
-- 📊 Create personalized AI‑generated budgets using surveys and bank card transaction monitoring
+- 📊 Generate personalized budgets using surveys and bank card data
+- 🎯 Track savings and spending via intuitive dashboards
-- 🎓 Learn about saving and investing through gamified modules and a progress dashboard
+- 🎓 Learn about investing with gamified content and progress tracking
-- 💡 Receive AI‑driven insights on South African stock options, investment account comparisons, and future return projections
+- 💡 Receive AI insights on stocks, compare SA bank investment products, and simulate long-term returns
-- 🔄 Instantly open investment accounts via one‑click integrations with local banks
+- 🔁 Open investment accounts with one click — all in a seamless, user-friendly interface

 ### 🔧 Tech Stack
 - **Frontend:** Next.js, TypeScript, React